fsuri/Pequin-Artifact/RunningExperiments.md

         |-------------|-------|--------|--------|--------|--------|--------|--------|
         | Tput (tx/s) |  745  |  1851  |  3279  |  3414  |  3951  |  4460  |  4573  |
         | Lat (ms)    |  6.8  |  5.5   |  6.3   |  7.5   |  7.8   |  9.2   |  13.5  |

-   > **[NOTE]** We also ran Peloton with reply signatures enabled.
-TODO: report results?
-(Not in the paper)

 #### 4. **Peloton-HS:**

-   TODO: explain fake SMR
-   TODO: Explain how req can go in parallel through consensus

    Before running Peloton-HS, you must configure Hotstuff using the instructions from section "2) Pre-configurations for Hotstuff", BFTSmart, and Postgres".
    <!-- Use a batch size of 4 when running TPCC, and 16 for Smallbank and Retwis for optimal results.
 Note, that you must re-run `src/scripts/remote_remote.sh` **after** updating the batch size and **before** starting an experiment.  -->

    > :warning: Due to its pipelined nature, HotStuff cannot be operated under very low load (i.e. for very few clients), or it will lose progress.
 This is because the HotStuff module does not implement a batch timer, yet requires 4 batches to be filled to "push" one proposal through the pipeline.

-   Because HotStuff, by default, implements no batch timer, we augment HotStuff to make use of dynamic (upper bound) batch sizes as used by BFTSmart.
+   > **NOTE**: Because HotStuff, by default, implements no batch timer, we augment HotStuff to make use of dynamic (upper bound) batch sizes as used by BFTSmart.
 We instantiate HotStuff with an upper-bound batch size of 200, but allow batches to form with dynamic smaller size whenever a new pipeline step is ready.
 This results in optimal latency, which is desirable for contended workloads (e.g. TPCC), while still amortizing costs as much as possible.

    We use a reply batch size of 4 throughout (param `ebatch`).